hughsie/python-uswid/README.md

     pip install --user git+https://github.com/hughsie/python-uswid.git

+## Using uswid as an API

+uSWID can also be used programmatically via the Python API, please consult the [API documentation](https://uswid.readthedocs.io/en/latest/) for more details.

 # Contributing

 I'm accepting merge requests to add missing functionality or to make the code more robust.